SpenceKonde/AVR-Guidance/HardwareNotes/StackingPinHeader.md

 Names are arbitrary.
 They are nearly impossible to differentiate from pictures (and that's all you usually get to judge on with these.
 All you can do is buy a sample, see if they're good when they arrive, and buy more if they are.

 ### The Good Ones - 0.62mm square pins
-6p, 8p, and 10p with 15mm pin length https://www.aliexpress.com/item/32991245965.html (no connection to seller, other than that I buy lots of crap from them)
+6p, 8p, and 10p with 15mm pin length [this aliexpress listing is an example](https://www.aliexpress.com/item/32991245965.html) (no connection to seller, other than that I buy lots of crap from them).
+The same seller also sells inferior ones.

 8p in 11mm - seen bundled with some RobotDyn products, such as their ESP8266 USB-serial interface board (a D1-mini style board, but with no ESP-8266 module, so that you can install your preferred module).
 Has not been spotted available separately - unfortunately, as the 11mm length is more desirable, generally speaking...